aloucks/vks/README.md

 ### Windows

-On Windows, linking vks requires `vulkan-1.lib`.
+On Windows, linking vks requires `vulkan-1.lib`, if the feature `no_function_prototypes` is not enabled.
 Make sure the environment variable `VULKAN_SDK` points to the root of the LunarG Vulkan SDK.
 This is the default, if you use the Vulkan SDK installer.

 ## Cargo Features